posthtml/posthtml-rtl/README.md

 # posthtml-rtl

-A flexible utility to convert your HTML to RTL and vice versa.
+A flexible utility to convert HTML to RTL (right to left) and vice versa.

 ## Introduction

-`posthtml-rtl` converts the CSS embedded in HTML files as style tags or inline-style attribute by utilizing [rtlcss](https://github.com/MohammadYounes/rtlcss).
-The attributes `align` and `dir` are flipped as well.
-Furthermore, the package provide a way to ignore, remove or overwrite attributes.
+`posthtml-rtl` converts the CSS embedded in HTML files such as internal style tags and inline style attributes using [rtlcss](https://github.com/MohammadYounes/rtlcss).
+Moreover, the attributes `align` and `dir` are mirrored.
+Furthermore, the package provide a way to ignore, remove or overwrite tags/attributes.

+An example showing the input and output of `posthtml-rtl`:

 ```html
 <!-- Input -->